The Devil's Brigade (film): Development

 The producer David L. Wolper was a noted documentary filmmaker interested in getting into feature films.
-He purchased the film rights to Adleman and Walton's book in October 1965.
-(He had already bought the rights to the book The Remagen Bridge.)
+He purchased the film rights to Robert H. Adleman and Col. George Walton's book in October 1965.
+He had already bought the rights to the book The Bridge at Remagen by Kenneth William Hechler, which was later adapted into the 1969 film of the same name.
 Wolper said he was attracted to the material because he did not want to be typed as a serious documentary filmmaker.
 "It's based on truth but it's a 'movie movie' a fun and games type thing," he said.

-United Artists agreed to finance.
+United Artists agreed to finance the film.
 Wolper hired William Roberts to do a script.
 The producer later wrote in his memoirs that "this was my first feature but I was not in the slightest bit intimidated."

-In October 1966 William Holden agreed to star.
-The following month Andrew McLaglen agreed to direct.
+In October 1966, William Holden agreed to star.
+The following month, Andrew McLaglen agreed to direct.
 David Niven and Dan Blocker were offered roles in the film.
 The U.S. Department of Defense and the Canadian Department of National Defence both agreed to assist the film production.

 Shooting

-Filming started 15 April 1967.
+Filming started on April 15, 1967.
 The motion picture was filmed with the 19th Special Forces Group at Camp Williams, Utah, 20 miles south of Salt Lake City, with battle locations on Lone Peak near Draper, Utah, and on location in Sant'Elia Fiumerapido, Italy.
 Parts of the film were also shot in Park City, Lehi, Alpine, Solitude and Granite Mountain in Utah.

-David L. Wolper realized it would be as cheap to shoot in an Italian village as building an Italian set in America.
+Wolper realized it would be as cheap to shoot in an Italian village as building an Italian set in America.
 However, the birthday scene which is set in Italy was filmed at the National Guard Armory in Salt Lake City, with Brigham Young University students as extras.
 The U.S. National Guard Bureau provided 300 members of the Utah National Guard to portray soldiers in the mass battle scenes filmed.
 Wolper had the Brigade wear attractive but fictional red berets that appeared as well as on the film's posters and on the tie-in paperback cover of Adelman and Walton's book.

 The cast of The Devil's Brigade included NFL running back Paul Hornung and World Middleweight Champion boxer Gene Fullmer in minor roles.
 They can be seen in the barroom brawl sequence, Hornung as a belligerent lumberjack and Fullmer as the bartender.
 Wolper later wrote that Holden was very cooperative during the shoot in Utah, only drinking wine, but in Italy his drinking got out of control.
 Wolper had to call on the assistance of a woman in Paris who had dealt with Holden before and helped him finish the film on schedule.
 Filming concluded on July 3, 1967, in London.